A Tree Between Two Mountains

 Within the space of 24 hours, I found myself sharing the shade with Elijah under a Broom tree.

-My wife had been sick with the flu before I left to attend Oxygen14, but had been feeling better in the few days prior to me leaving.
+My wife had been sick with the flu before I left to attend, but had been feeling better in the few days prior to me leaving.
 Unknown to me, while I was away, a secondary lung infection set in and had begun its destructive work.
 I came home to a very sick wife.
-The last week has been a flurry of Doctor's visits and a trip to the hospital for X-Rays, an ECG, various blood tests, etc. Meanwhile, my four children needed to be fed, cleaned, dressed, packed for school, fed again, cleaned again, packed for school again... and so it goes on.
+The following week was a flurry of Doctor's visits and a trip to the emergency department for X-Rays, an ECG, various blood tests, etc. Meanwhile, my four children needed to be fed, cleaned, dressed, packed for school, fed again, cleaned again, packed for school again—and so it went.

 At Mt Carmel, Elijah saw God in the thunderous fire from heaven that consumed the alter.
 At Mt Carmel, God showed up in unmistakable ways.